cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
-    Additional setting for static ip
+    Additional setting for the static IP.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
-If set to true, this node will be already existing static IP address, otherwise it will be reserved static IP address.
+    Indicates whether the resource exists or if Cloudify should create the resource.
+If set to `true`, this node will be the existing static IP address, otherwise it will be a reserved static IP address.

     *type:* boolean
     *default:* False
   * `name`
-    Optional static ip name.
-By default it will be static ip id.
+    Optional static IP name.
+By default it will be the static IP ID.

     *type:* string
     *default:*